 The result was an unprecedented democratic space that was open to the ideas and creativity of the people involved.
 In turn, in

-The area of Dnipro has been settled since prehistory.
-In 1635, not far from the present-day city, the fortress of Kodak was built by Poland, which was razed by Russians in 1711.
-In 1776, Ekaterinoslav was founded in its place as the capital of the "New Russia" governorate, moved to Dnipro's present location in 1787 due to flooding.
-In the course of its history, the city belonged to the Russian Empire, the Ukrainian People's Republic, the short-lived Donetsk-Kryvy Ryh Republic, the Ukrainian SSR and, after the disintegration of the Soviet Union, to present-day Ukraine.
-It bore various names throughout its history, such as Ekaterinoslav, Novorossiysk, Sitzheslav and Dnipropetrovsk.
-A "closed city" in the Soviet Union because of its arms industry, Dnipro is now an important industrial and financial centre.
+Dnipro (population 2021: 968,502) is an important industrial city and financial center in the same-named oblast in eastern Ukraine, on the Dnieper River.
+In 1635, the fortress Kodak was built by Poland not far from today's city.
+The fortress was razed by the Russians in 1711.
+In 1776, Yekaterinoslav was founded in its place as the capital of the Novorossiya Governorate which was moved to its present location in 1787 due to flooding.
+Over the course of its history, the city has belonged to the Russian Empire, the Ukrainian People's Republic, the short-lived Republic of Donetsk-Kryvyi Rih, the Ukrainian SSR and, after the collapse of the Soviet Union, today's Ukraine.
+It has had various names throughout its history: Novorossiysk, Yekatarinoslav and Dnipropetrovsʹk.
+Due to its armaments industry, in the Soviet Union, it was a “closed city” which could not be visited without permission.
+Since the beginning of the Russian attack on Ukraine, the city has been massively attacked several times.

 The museum’s mission is to create a safe space where meanings are negotiated concerning the recent history of Ukraine, as well as the vision of future Ukraine and its place in the world.
 As in the case of the museum in Ivano Frankivsk and Dnipro, participants and witnesses of the events became the primary sources of information.
 They in turn helped shape the public narrative about the history of Ukraine.